COVID-19 FAQ Personal Banking

 Clients may benefit from flexible solutions on their personal lending or mortgages, such as skip payments, interest-only payments or an extended amortization, as appropriate to the individual situation.

-Please contact your Relationship Manager or nearest branch to discuss your options.
+Please contact your Relationship Manager or nearest banking centre to discuss your options.

 I have a mortgage payment coming due that I cannot make, who do I contact?

-If you require immediate financial relief, please contact your CWB Relationship Manager or your nearest branch to discuss your individual situation.
+If you require immediate financial relief, please contact your CWB Relationship Manager or your nearest banking centre to discuss your individual situation.